Thinking of introducing solids and wondering when to start? Why is one age better than another? What do you give them, and when?

 1. Find the ‘sweet spot’ and start when they are ready

 I believe there is a sweet spot in which to begin introducing solids.
 This should be based on the above – around six months.
 But to work out when they are ready it is important to also go on the individual child and their personal development.

 Good head and neck control, and the ability to sit upright.
 With some support.
 There is a visible shift in their ability to sit around the same time that they are developmentally ready to start solids.
-I found both my girls were able to sit in their highchair, with a towel for support, quite well around a week or so before they turned six months.
+I found that my girls were able to sit in their highchair, with a towel for support, quite well around a week or so before they turned six months.

 The tongue-thrust reflex starts to reduce.
 This reflex is the one that pushes those purées back out of their mouths!
-But it is actually baby’s inbuilt safety mechanism to prevent choking.
+But it is actually a baby’s inbuilt safety mechanism to prevent choking.
 This reflex subsides between four and six months old.
 (See #3 below for more on this).

 The ability to reach out and grab things.
 If they are reaching out, picking things up and bringing them to their mouths, then they have ticked off another developmental element.
-You may also notice that they start watching you intently when you are eating!
+You may also notice that they start watching you intently when you are eating.
 Food envy starts early, my friend!

 2. Remember that solids are ‘complimentary foods’

 The term ‘weaning’ can be misleading, as it implies your baby’s milk intake will reduce.
 It will, but not straight away.
 Early solids are not intended to replace milk feeds, and really are “in addition to” milk instead.
-It’s also very easy to get trapped in the belief that your baby needs to eat as much as possible from the get go.
+It’s also very easy to get trapped in the belief that your baby needs to eat as much as possible from the get-go.
 That puts a lot of pressure on parents to get the food into an unwilling mouth!
 It adds unnecessary stress that you just don’t need.
 So, it’s worth remembering that solids are ‘complimentary foods’ in addition to breast milk and formula.